supahcraig/CLDR/Building Environments/freeIPAsetup.md

 To test, ssh from the broker you just set up back to the IPA server using the user you set up:

 `ssh cnelson@ipa.dim.local`

 ---

+Next steps?
+Make something do kerberos things with the IPA server.

+---